 Many successful managers look back on their careers with pride, yet regret not having pursued an MBA degree.
 EMBAs (Executive MBAs) and PMBAs (Professional or Part-time MBAs) are a logical next step for those with available time and budgets.
 But what about the rest of us?

-McGill’s popular Mini-MBA programs are designed to equip you with many of the key insights, comprehensive management practices, benchmarks and tools taught in leading MBA programs.
-Although “mini” learning experiences do not replace the depth of full degree courses, they can offer a concise and dynamic approach which rapidly prepares you to handle new scenarios as a manager while strengthening your confidence, decision-making abilities and performance on the job.
+McGill’s popular Mini-MBA programs are designed to equip you with many of the key insights, comprehensive management practices, benchmarks and business strategy tools taught in leading MBA programs.
+Although “mini” learning experiences do not replace the depth of degree courses, they can offer a concise and dynamic approach which rapidly prepares you to handle new scenarios as a manager while strengthening professional performance, confidence and decision-making abilities.

 Three Mini-MBA Programs to Consider

-Managers at all levels often start with the Executive Development Course (EDC) which has been offered for over sixty years and is considered one of the first comprehensive general management training programs in Canada.
-Graduating participants may either stop or continue the momentum with the Advanced Management Course (AMC) focusing on the same business pillars but in greater depth and with a strategic perspective.
-The third and final program, the Integrated Management Thinking Course (IMT), helps seasoned managers converging all the pieces for strategic growth and entrepreneurial thinking.
-Qualified candidates may be able to fast-track directly into AMC or IMT based on their profile – please speak with a registration team member for details.
+Managers of all levels often use the Executive Development Course (EDC) as a springboard since it focuses on the key four pillars of today's business; strategy, marketing, finance and human resources.
+One of the first comprehensive general management training programs in Canada, EDC is now entering its 65th anniversary year.
+Graduating participants may either stop after the first cycle or continue the momentum with the Advanced Management Course (AMC), which focuses on the same business pillars but in greater depth and with a strategic perspective.
+The third and final cycle, the Integrated Management Thinking Course (IMT), helps seasoned managers consolidate the key learnings through building a simulated business model that focuses on advanced entrepreneurial and strategic thinking.
+Qualified candidates may be able to fast-track directly into AMC or IMT based on their profile and experience – our registration team can help you determine the best fit for you.

 - Executive Development Course (EDC) - Ottawa